Totole75/RL_and_zerosumgame/README.md

 Work based on the book "Prediction, Learning, and Games" by CESA-BIANCHI and LUGOSI

+## Concerning the UCB

+Doesn't work well against an oblivious opponent equipped with an optimal strategy, or himself.
+The algorithm learns well when there's a noticeable difference between the different arms to pull.
+Here the gap is too narrow so it just focuses on one arm, the one that worked well in the beginning, and it keeps choosing it over the other.
+And the upper bound term grows too slowly to make a difference on 10000 steps or so.
+For the situation opposing two bandits, they both play in the beginning their arms in a predetermined order, and the results do have a huge influence on the game afterwards.
+I don't know if it converges to a correlated equilibirum or else though.

 ## Points bloquants

 Difference entre equilibre de Nash et stratégie optimale associée à la valeur